peterheard01/logic-room/_posts/powering-the-cross-platform-economy-with-javascript/2017-06-21-powering-the-cross-platform-economy-with-javascript.md

 However in a re-usable context many lines of code are 'used again', every time we add a feature we begin to consolidate down common solutions into a single re-usable library.
 We slowly build out our systems with care, so that we can service multiple platforms and applications.
 The economics of re-usable code work differently.
 They mean that the value per line of code actually goes UP not DOWN!

-**[Cost Per Line of Code] x [Impact Per Line of Code] = [Value]**
+The equation works like this :

+##### COST (per line of code) x IMPACT (per line of code) = VALUE (per line of code)

 ![Diagram of the cross platform economy](images/2_image.png "Diagram of the cross platform economy")

-The cross-platform economy builds on the concept of re-usable and modular code and uses emerging tooling and language to be able to package up this code and deploy to multiple target platforms.
+The cross-platform economy builds on the concept of re-usable and modular code and uses emerging tooling and languages to be able to package up this code and deploy to multiple target platforms.
 It works with two basic objectives:

 1. Internal business processes can be encapsulated and re-used this adds **internal value** creation to the enterprise
 2. Where relevant these processes can be licenced to third parties, this adds **external value** creation to the enterprise